ares466/aws-notes/devops-pro/CLOUDFORMATION.md

 By default, StackSets will delete all stacks that it manages.
 You can configure it to retain stacks in certain accounts or regions, while deleting the rest.

-## Deletion Policies

-If you delete a logical resource from a template and deploy it, the physical resource will be deleted.
-This can cause data loss or a loss of service.

-You can optionally define a **deletion policy** on each resource.
-The deletion policy supports three options:
-- Delete (default)
-- Retain
-- Snapshot (supported for some AWS services such as EBS, ElastiCache, Neptune, RDS, Redshift)

-The **Snapshot** deletion policy will create a snapshot of the resource before deleting it.
-The created snapshot will continue to exist even after the stack is deleted.
-It must be manually cleaned up if desired.
-Notably, EC2 is not a supported resource for the snapshot deletion policy.

-Deletion policies only apply to delete operations, not replace operations.

 ## Stack Roles

 Everything that happens within AWS require permissions via IAM roles, including creating resources in CloudFormation.